Founder & Head Teacher

 “Miss Carissa was awesome, she gave us bubble breaks!
 We need more bubble breaks in life!”
 Summer (10)

 Another student turned teacher!
 Harper’s passion has him creating almost all the time and seeking out every opportunity to learn, and the thousands of hours he has dedicated to learning and creating has resulted in releasing some breathtaking talent!

-Harper specialises in realistic colour pencil artworks, mostly themed with fictional medieval landscapes, and surreal monsters.
-He has also recently branched out to digital media, sculpture and scaled model making of his medieval worlds!
+Harper specialises in digital art, and realistic colour pencil artworks, mostly themed with fictional medieval landscapes, and surreal monsters.
+He has also recently branched out to sculpture and scaled model making of his medieval worlds!

 You will often find Harper using his lunch breaks to read medieval fiction, building his ideas to imagine the wonderful worlds he creates with his art.

 Harper’s dedication to his art has helped him develop some extraordinary skills with the colour pencil.
 Even though he is only 18 years old he is the most skilled colour pencil teacher we know and he still seeks out every opportunity to learn more.
 His first instinct is to help others learn, even as a student he puts his own work aside to help the other students with technique.